In this article, you’ll find answers to questions like:

 In some situations, formula feeding can save lives.
 According to the Office on Women’s Health:

-- Very rarely, babies are born unable to tolerate milk.
-These babies must be fed an infant formula that is hypoallergenic, dairy free or lactose free.
+- Very rarely, babies can't tolerate milk and must be fed an infant formula that is hypoallergenic, dairy free or lactose free.
 A wide selection of specialty baby formulas on the market also include soy or hydrolyzed.

 TIPS FOR BREASTFEEDING IN PUBLIC